mltConsEcol/TU_LandscapeAnalysis_Documents/Assignments/Assignment2.md

 		* An Inset to indicate where the focal area is within the a larger scale (if your focus is a city, perhaps the larger scale for the inset is the County or State) (1 point)
 		* A Short Title (e.g., "Elevation Map of the City of Tulsa, OK") (1 point)

-2. Complete the R Tutorial and answer the contained questions (10 points total)
+2. Go through the "Getting Familiar with R" document and answer the contained questions (10 points total, one point per question)
+	* For figures that you need to include, simply copy and paste them into a Word document or something similar.
+	* Feel free to work together through problems, and use the resources linked in the document.